armunro/cobalt/Cobalt.Core/README.md

 ##How?
 - Rules/Specifications - Formalized and documentable rules about how information should be directed
 - Actions - Send a request, create a file, insert a record.
-- Interactions - Do something with c
+- Interactions -
-- Standard Interaction Language
+- Standard Interaction Language -